Skip to main content

 • Built-In Scheduling: Yes

-When uploading a new video, you'll find a schedule option under "Visibility."
-Simply select the date and time you'd like your video to be published and click the Schedule button.
+4. Select the date and time you'd like your video to be published and then click the Schedule button.

 Instagram